mayuxian/js-timers/README.md

 function main(){
    this._timer = new Timer(); //create instance
    this._timer.interval = 1000 // default: 1000ms
+   // deault:false
-   this._timer.missTickEnabled = false //deault:false, false:When the countdown error exceeds the time interval, false will be executed immediately. true:Otherwise, miss the tick event. this._timer.tick = () => {
+   // false:When the countdown error exceeds the time interval,
+   //       will be executed immediately tick event.
+   // true:Otherwise, miss the tick event.
+   this._timer.missTickEnabled = false
+   this._timer.tick = () => {
        //Timer interval trigger event
    }